jasonknight/gopress/docs.md

 ```go
 func (o *Post) FindByPostTitle(_findByPostTitle string) ([]*Post, error)
 ```
-FindByPostTitle dynamic finder for post_title -> []*Post,error Generic and
-programatically generator finder for Post
+FindByPostTitle searchs against the primary key post_title and will return []*Post,error This method is a programatically generated finder for Post

 ```go